maxim-puchkov/Kazakh-Keyboard-Plus/README.md

 #  Kazakh Keyboard Plus
 Kazakh Keyboard Plus is a custom Kazakh keyboard for iPhone that reached the Top Charts of Kazakh App Store many times.
 It provides the same functionality as a standard Russian keyboard, as well as an additional row of Kazakh letters.
 Moreover, the user can customize symbolic keyboard to use any other symbol or emoji.

-This app is no longer in App Store because Apple provides built-in Kazakh keyboard with newer versions of iPhoneOS.
+> __Note:__ This app is no longer in App Store because Apple provides built-in Kazakh keyboard with newer versions of iPhoneOS.

 ## Images